Shifted Poisson structures on differentiable stacks: The rank of a -shifted Poisson stack

 \begin{definition} For a $(+1)$-shifted Poisson structure $\pixx$ on a differentiable stack $\XX$, let $\quasip$ be any quasi-Poisson groupoid representing it.
 Define the rank of $\pixx$ as a map $|\XX|\to \zz$:

-where $m$ is any point in the groupoid orbit representing the element in the coarse moduli space $|\XX|$ of the stack $\XX$. \end{definition}
+where $m$ is any point in the groupoid orbit representing the element in the coarse moduli space $|\XX|$ of the~stack~$\XX$. \end{definition}

-According to Lemma \ref{lem:rankMorita}, $\text{rank}\pixx$ is indeed well defined.
+According to Lemma \ref{lem:rankMorita}, $\text{rank} \, \, \pixx$ is indeed well defined.
 Let us now describe non-degenerate Poisson structures on a differentiable stack.

 \begin{definition} A $(+1)$-shifted Poisson structure $\pixx$ on a differentiable stack $\XX$ is non-degenerate if and only if the linear term \eqref{eq:perugiabis} of the morphism of homotopy $\Gamma$-modules $\Pi^{\#}: {L_\XX}[1] |_M\to {T_\XX}|_M$ is a quasi-isomorphism of 2-term complexes of vector bundles.
-That is, for any $m\in M$, the morphism defined by the horizontal arrows below
+That is, for any $m\in M$, the morphism defined by the horizontal arrows as in \eqref{eq:perugiabis}:

 is a quasi-isomorphism of the 2-term complexes. \end{definition}

 Not all differentiable stacks admit $(+1)$-shifted non-degenerate Poisson structures.